aewurm98/alex_wurm_nba_stats_with_python/README.md

-# Data analytics in Python: Scraping and learning from NBA player statistics [TODO: Add outputs (incl. saved image files) in the README]
+# Data analytics in Python: Scraping and learning from NBA player statistics

 #### Alex Wurm